uwdata/arquero/docs/api/table.md

 <hr/><a id="column" href="#column">#</a>
 <em>table</em>.<b>column</b>(<i>name</i>) · [Source](https://github.com/uwdata/arquero/blob/master/src/table/column-table.js)

-Get the column instance with the given name, or `undefined` if does not exist.
+Get the column instance with the given *name*, or `undefined` if does not exist.
 The returned column object provides a lightweight abstraction over the column storage (such as a backing array), providing a *length* property and *get(row)* method.

 * *name*: The column name.